LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/Skills & groups/set-the-agent-group-hierarchy.md

      ![](/img/pasted image 0 (4).png)
-5. Click **Save**.
+5. Click **save**.
 The Edit agent group window closes and the agent group list is displayed.
 6. Click the group you edited.
 The Edit agent group window now shows the group members that you added in the Member’s Name table.

 ![](/img/pasted image 0 (5).png)

 ### **To edit an agent group:**

-1. Click on the Agent Group you want to edit.
-The Edit Agent Group page will open.
+1. Click on the agent group you want to edit.
+The edit agent group page will open.
-2. After making your changes, click **Save**.
+2. After making your changes, click **save**.